-Memorial Day, the last Monday of May, honors the brave men and women who lost their lives fighting for what they believed in.
+Memorial Day, the last Monday of May in the United States, honors the brave men and women who lost their lives fighting for our country and its ideals.
 In New Orleans, many observe Memorial Day by visiting museums or picnicking with family and friends.
-Here, we’ve gathered some ways to honor the day and celebrate the official beginning of summer in New Orleans.
-Plus, New Orleans is the perfect place to book a last-minute Memorial Day weekend trip, as hotels will be offering deals and discounts to kick off the summer season.
+Here, we’ve gathered some ways to honor the day and celebrate the official beginning of summer.
 Find it all here.

-Named the #2 Museum in the World by TripAdvisor, The National World WarII Museum is an incredible place to pay tribute on Memorial Day.
+Named the #8 Museum in the World and #3 in the US in TripAdvisor's 2018 Travelers' Choice Awards, The National World WarII Museum is an incredible place to pay tribute on Memorial Day.
 The exhibits are interactive, educational, and truly fun for the whole family.
 With so much to see, you can easily spend a whole day here.

 If your ideal Memorial Day weekend includes relaxing with a local beer and a picnic, NOLA’s parks and green spaces are for you.
 Spend a day at The Fly along the Mississippi River playing frisbee, or check out the beautiful New Orleans City Park and find a spot to grill under the Oaks.
 You can also pick up po-boys or crawfish and have a relaxing picnic along Mid-City’s Bayou St. John.
 If you're looking for other places to drink outside, see our round-up here.